roobenweb/roobenweb/_posts/blog/2024/Feb/2024-02-06-mobile-friendly-local-seo.markdown

 ---
 Recently I've been working on a few things to get the ball rolling on my website.

-## Making Free Design Resources in Figma
+## Making free design resources in Figma
 One of those things I'm doing is creating web design resources with a program called Figma.
 After I create a design I publish it for free in the Figma community.

-## Why I Make These Free Design Resources
+## Why I make free design resources
 I do this for a few reasons.

 The first reason is so that I can direct get some traffic to my website.